waynestate/base-site/README.md

 ## Style guide development for a new feature

+Feature names should be singular and CamelCased.
 To create a new feature called "Spotlight": `php artisan base:feature Spotlight`

 ## Adding SVG icons